 Mathematical theories of communication from the field of information science, many of which attempt to quantify the amount of uncertainty in a given linguistic exchange or the likely paths through which messages travel. (p.
 47 - 48)

 This definition encompasses several aspects of scholarship within digital rhetoric.
 It touches on digital genres as a means of discourse, public rhetoric/political messages distributed through networks, the computer generated media becoming objects of study in their own right, and the use of mathematical theories of communication within information science to gauge linguistic exchanges.
 The importance of this comprehensive definition is that it details the difference in approach and understanding of what digital rhetoric is, what it can do, and ultimately how it is interdisciplinary.
+Please connect to composition and your study briefly – how will it help inform a different composition?

 Carolyn Handa’s book The Multimediated Rhetoric of the Internet: Digital Fusion (2013) defines digital rhetoric as: